Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed obsolete DSL elements (#139).
 * Improved validation with regards of detecting missing names and other mandatory settings.
 * The formatter now adds a new line after the last closing bracket.
+* Generator settings are now defined at the application element directly; settings containers are not used anymore (#1172).
+Migration is simplified using a quick fix.

 ### Generator changes